Daily Houserule tweets: January 2023

 2023-01-28: DF/DFRPG: Heroic Archer offers a fast-shoot ability: a roll at Bow -3 lets you shave off a Ready and shoot instantly at -3 TH.
 Cool!

-How to drop that extra Bow -3 roll?
+How can we drop that extra Bow -3 roll?
 Hm, there’s the No Nuisance Rolls perk in Power-Ups 2 – but it specifies non-combat uses, so you’ll need special GM permission.
 (Also, I’d rule it requires Bow-19, to meet the skill-16 requirement after the -3.)

 My alternate suggestion:

-It’s the shooter’s choice: go with RAW and its extra roll to (hopefully) nab the better -3 TH, or take the above -4 TH to automatically avoid the (risky) extra roll and get right to the action.
+It’s the shooter’s choice: go with RAW and its extra roll to (if successful) nab a quick shot at -3 TH… or avoid that risky and time-consuming extra roll and get right to the action with a shot at -4 TH.

 363